The Penn Program on Regulation launches a new curricular resource site that showcases the importance of voluntary codes and standards.

-Legal scholars and practitioners analyze the Court’s most important regulatory decisions of this past term.
+Scholars and practitioners discuss the Court’s most significant regulatory decisions of the last term.

 Experts analyze how procurement could improve AI—and how AI could improve procurement.

 Experts examine how regulatory policies disproportionately affect communities of color.

 Experts examine how regulators and lawmakers can support low-income communities.

 Experts explore how federal agencies can better include and serve marginalized communities.

 The Regulatory Review presents its top essays from the past year.